CSroseX/PizzAI-EmbeddableAI-Project/README.md

 - [CognitiveClass.ai's course "Improve Customer Support with AI-powered Voice Services"](https://cognitiveclass.ai/)
 - [Google Cloud's Speech-to-Text documentation](https://cloud.google.com/speech-to-text/docs)

-## About Me 👨‍💻

-**Chitransh Saxena** is a digital sorcerer, wielding code like magic spells.
-With a B.Tech from Manipal University, Jaipur, he's deeply into AI and cybersecurity.
-When not coding, he's strategizing on a chessboard ♟️ or crafting sleek interfaces with HTML, CSS, and JavaScript.
-Python, C, and C++ are his trusted allies.
-As Cyber Space VP, he safeguards the digital realm with innovation and humor.
-Chitransh: where tech meets wit!
-For more info, check the home page.
-To reach him, email him at chitrashsaxena67@gmail.com.

 ## Possible Improvements and Suggestions 💡